Strength Is A Skill: How To Grip The Kettlebell – Part II - Strong As Hec

 For example, learning how to create tension in the glutes, abs, lats and your grip, helps increase your military press, deadlift and pull-up.

-But mastering that tension, knowing how to get comfortable with that tension and knowing how to turn it on and off...
+But mastering the application, knowing how to get comfortable with that tension and knowing how to turn it on and off...

 Today's post is focused on...